mukil/lookmarker-deepamehta.org/README.md

 DeepaMehta Firefox Extension
 ============================

-Lookmarker (a web browser plugin) let users extract individual structured items from web pages as they browse, and store and annotate them in a shared repository for access by others.
+The DeepaMehta 4 Notetaker (a web browser plugin) let users extract individual structured items from web pages as they browse, and store and annotate them in a shared repository for access by others.

 DeepaMehta4 is a software platform designed as a think tool.
 <http://github.com/jri/deepamehta>